Yaroslav-Naft/Revista-Web-App/README.md

 [Google Recaptcha](https://www.google.com/recaptcha/admin/create)

-- Follow the link below to create your own Facebook AppId and Secret
+- Follow the link below to create your own Facebook AppId and Secret Key.
 - Click into MyApps.
 - Click on Create an App.
 - Choose the 'Build Connected Experience' option.